anilpank/barnenez/README.md

 - That separation is particularly valuable in legacy code because it lets us write new code independently of new code.

+### I Can't Get This Class into a Test Harness

+#### Most common problems in getting class into Test Harness
+- Objects of the class can't be created easily.
+- The constructor we need to use has bad side effects.
+-  Significant work happens in the constructor, and we need to sense it.

+#### How do we get started?
+How to take care of irritating parameters
+- the best approach is to just try to do it.
+- We could do a lot of analysis to find out why it would or would not be easy or hard, but it is just as easy to create a JUnit test class, type this into it, and compile the code: public void testCreate() {
+     LegacyClass validator = new LegacyClass();
+}
+- the best way to make a fake object is to use Extract Interface.

+#### Test Code vs. Production Code
+- Test code doesn't have to live up to the same standards as production code.
+- I don't mind breaking encapsulation by making variables public if it makes it easier to write tests.

+#### Pass Null
+- When you are writing tests and an object requires a parameter that is hard to construct, consider just passing null instead.
+-  If the parameter is used in the course of your test execution, the code will throw an exception and the test harness will catch the exception.

+#### Null Object Pattern
+- The Null Object Pattern is a way of avoiding the use of null in programs.
+- An instance of NullEmployee has no name and no address, and when you tell it to pay, it just does nothing

+#### Other ways of approaching irritating parameters.
+- Pass Null and Extract Interface are two ways of approaching irritating parameters.
+- If the problematic dependency in a parameter isn't hard-coded into its constructor, we can use Subclass and Override Method to get rid of the dependency.
+- If the constructor of Base class uses its connect method to form a connection, we could break the dependency by overriding connect() in a testing subclass.

+#### The Case of the Hidden Dependency
+- Some classes are deceptive.
+We look at them, we find a constructor that we want to use, and we try to call it.
+Then, bang!
+We run into an obstacle.
+One of the most common obstacles is hidden dependency.
+-  The constructor uses some resource that we just can't access nicely in our test harness.
+- The fundamental problem here is that the dependency on some special class is hidden in the constructor.
+- One of the techniques we can use is Parameterize Constructor.
+- With this technique, we externalize a dependency that we have in a constructor by passing it into the constructor.
+- Dependencies hidden in constructors can be tackled with many techniques.
+Often we can use Extract and Override Getter (352), Extract and Override Factory Method, and Supersede Instance Variable, but I like to use Parameterize Constructor (379) as often as I can.

+#### To Parameterize Constructor, follow these steps:

+- Identify the constructor that you want to parameterize and make a copy of it.

+- Add a parameter to the constructor for the object whose creation you are going to replace.
+Remove the object creation and add an assignment from the parameter to the instance variable for the object.

+- If you can call a constructor from a constructor in your language, remove the body of the old constructor and replace it with a call to the old constructor.
+Add a new expression to the call of the new constructor in the old constructor.
+If you canâ€™t call a constructor from another constructor in your language, you may have to extract any duplication among the constructors to a new method.

+#### Construction Blob
+- Parameterize Constructor is one of the easiest techniques that we can use to break hidden dependencies in a constructor.
+-  If a constructor constructs a large number of objects internally or accesses a large number of globals, we could end up with a very large parameter list.
+-  In worse situations, a constructor creates a few objects and then uses them to create other objects.
+- One option to solve this is to supersede instance variable. void supersedeCursor(FocusWidget newCursor) {
+    cursor = newCursor;
+}
+- We can't use it on final instance variables in Java.

+#### Irritating Global Dependencies aka Singletons

+- The first step is to add a new static method to the singleton class.
+The method allows us to replace the static instance in the singleton.

+    public static void setTestingInstance(MyRepo newInstance)
+    {
+        instance = newInstance;
+    }

+- Reset For Testing

+  public class MyRepo
+{
+    ...
+    public void resetForTesting() {
+        instance = null;
+    }
+    ...
+}
+If we call this method in our test setUp (and it's a good idea to call it in tearDown also), we can create fresh singletons for every test.